Table reservation: Benefits to restaurants

 A restaurant will weigh the advantages and the disadvantages of offering the service of table reservations to its customers, and even though there is a cost involved in this service, the benefits it offers will outweigh all the disadvantages one may consider.

 Offering table reservations may be a good tool to increase demand for certain restaurants.
 As clients know that there is a limited capacity of seats, they will always prefer to make a table reservation instead of arriving at the restaurant and facing a long waiting line.
-This tool helps the restaurant to keep a high demand of its customers on busy nights, and even better, to increase traffic on slow nights, when customers make reservations because they don't know how crowded the restaurant will be.
+This tool helps the restaurant to keep a high demand of its customers on busy nights, and even better, to increase traffic on slow nights when customers make reservations because they don't know how crowded the restaurant will be.

-Table reservations are also a handy tool in competitive markets since it makes it possible for restaurants to “steal” some market share from its competition.
-This occurs when clients are not able to get a reservation at their “first choice” restaurant and they decide to go to their “second choice” restaurant, where they are able to get a reservation.
+Table reservations are also a handy tool in competitive markets since they make it possible for restaurants to “steal” some market share from their competition.
+This occurs when clients are not able to get a reservation at their "first choice" restaurant and they decide to go to their "second choice" restaurant, where they can get a reservation.

 This service represents an important benefit for restaurants, because by guaranteeing customers a seat, they will be able to start operating at an earlier time, and serve food until a later time than average, and thus, serve more parties each day, and consequently, have a higher daily income.

-The modality of table reservations helps restaurants to estimate demand in a more accurate way, and therefore, to improve sourcing and staffing, and to manage costs more efficiently.
+The modality of table reservations helps restaurants to estimate demand more accurately, and therefore, to improve sourcing and staffing and manage costs more efficiently.
 By managing workflow in a better way, through reservations, the restaurant will be able to deliver a better quality of service.